IBCNServices/tengu-docs/_posts/0000-00-00-eclipse-che.md

 # Look at the Juju documentation for more info.

-The REAMDE's of the Charms also contain a bunch of information of how to use them.
+The README's of the Charms also contain a bunch of information of how to use them.

 - [How to ssh into units and copy files.](https://jujucharms.com/docs/2.1/charms-working-with-units)
 - [Deploying Charms and managing applications.](https://jujucharms.com/docs/2.1/charms)